Soft & Pillowy Vegan Snickerdoodles (Gluten Free Option!)

 Vegan Snickerdoodle Cookie Tips & Tricks

 Of course I have tips and tricks for making the best snickerdoodle cookie recipe, I mean, how could I not include this part?!
-I want these cookies to be the best dang cookies you’ll ever taste, and you won’t even know that they’re healthy.
+I want these cookies to be the best dang cookies you’ll ever taste.
 Here are some of my best cookie tips:

 - Use either vegan butter or coconut oil.
-I personally go for the vegan butter here (my personal favorite is Miyoko’s), but you can also use coconut oil if vegan butter is unavailable!
+I personally go for the vegan butter here (my personal favorite is Miyoko’s).
+You can also use coconut oil if vegan butter is unavailable!
 Now, if you don’t like the coconut taste that comes with coconut oil, go for the refined coconut oil.

 - Swap in coconut sugar for the cane sugar.
 To make these vegan snickerdoodle cookies also Paleo, simply use cassava flour and coconut sugar!
 The only caveat is that the cookies might look more caramel colored due to the fact that coconut sugar is brown!